JesperDramsch/phd-thesis/pages/inversion.rst

 --------------------------

-The workshop paper Jesper Sören Dramsch, Corte, et al. (2019a) contains the nn results compared to the simulation and Bayesian inversion results, shown in `15.8 <#inv1:fig:avo-net-results>`__.
+The workshop paper Jesper Sören Dramsch, Corte, et al. (2019a) contains the neural network results compared to the simulation and Bayesian inversion results, shown in `15.8 <#inv1:fig:avo-net-results>`__.
 This network does not calculate the inversion solution; it merely approximates the inverse problem.
-These initial results on limited training data show that a nn can estimate pressure saturation information from field data, after training on simulation data.
+These initial results on limited training data show that a neural network can estimate pressure saturation information from field data, after training on simulation data.

 The results presented in `15.8 <#inv1:fig:avo-net-results>`__ contain